L4COUR/MaxMSP-Interfacing/MaxMSP Interfacing ORCA/README.md

 # MaxMSP Interfacing ORCA
-The German word "Aufbau" is here primarily understood as a process of establishing interoperational constitution between Max/MSP and other programming languages.
-This constitutional process is realized through three interpretations of the word "Aufbau".
-In this part we will examine the Aufbau between Max/MSP and ORCA.
+The word "Interfacing" is here primarily understood as a process of establishing interoperational constitution between Max/MSP and other programming languages.

 <img src="./media/Logo_ORCAAufbauMaxMSP.png" style="zoom:50%;" />